bastianmorath/4Ps-Plunder-Planet/README.md

                         (Look at main.py for details) and stores it in folder /Evaluation/Features

-  -p, --generate_plots_about_logfiles
+  -l, --generate_plots_about_logfiles
                         Generates different plots from the logfiles (Look at main.py for details) and stores it in folder /Evaluation/Logfiles (Note: Probably use in
                         combination with -n, i.e. without normalizing
                         heartrate)

-  -s, --no_feature_selection
-                        Do not do feature selection with cross_correlation matrix
+  -a, --all_features    Do not do feature selection with cross_correlation
+                        matrix, but use all features instead

+  -s, --use_synthesized_data
-  -d, --use_test_data   Use synthesized data.
+                        Use synthesized data.
 Might not work with everything.

-  -n, --do_not_normalize_heartrate
+  -d, --do_not_normalize_heartrate
                         Do not normalize heartrate (e.g. if you want plots or values with real heartrate)